Environmental Negotiation and Mediation

-Description: The Environmental Dispute Resolution seminar offers a whirlwind tour of the environmental, natural resources, and public policy negotiation world, from two-party real estate “green development” discussions to multi-party environmental justice policy issues to international natural resources mediations.
+The Environmental Negotiation and Mediation class offers a tour of the environmental, natural resources, and public policy negotiation world, from two-party real estate “green development” discussions to multi-party environmental justice policy issues to international natural resources mediations.
+There is a focus on hands-on learning and practical skills development.
 The course is designed to build students’ mutual-gains and cross-cultural negotiation skills throughout the semester, through participating in a multitude of simulations.

 Students are evaluated based on participation in class discussions and negotiations, written products (negotiation preparatory materials and reflective journals), and a final exam.
-The seminar is not designed to meet the Writing Intensive Experience or Capstone requirement.